stellarshenson/audio-detector/README.md

 ## Arduino ##
 The board used is the Arduino Nano and the libraries:
-* State Machine was implemented with *arduino_fsm* state machine library https://github.com/jonblack/arduino-fsm
+* State Machine was implemented with *arduino_fsm* state machine library https://github.com/jonblack/arduino-fsm.
+This project however uses my fork of the library to allow timed transitions reset: https://github.com/stellarshenson/arduino-fsm.
+Pull was already requested from the *arduino-fsm* owner, hopefully my fork will be merged soon
 * IR code recording and sending was implemented with *IRRemote* library https://github.com/z3t0/Arduino-IRremote